RALPH THOMAS-EASTERN STANDARD TIME.

 Back in 1980, Ralph Thomas released his debut album Eastern Standard Time on the obscure Zebra Jazz imprint.
 Sadly, this spiritual jazz cult classic failed to find the audience it deserved until much later.

 By them, copies of Eastern Standard Time were almost impossible to find, and when a copy came up for sale. the prices were prohibitively high for most jazz fans.
-They were unable or unwilling to spend a couple of hundred greenbacks on a copy of Ralph Thomas ’s oft-overlooked hidden gem Eastern Standard Time.
+They were unable or unwilling to spend a couple of hundred pounds on a copy of Ralph Thomas ’s oft-overlooked hidden gem Eastern Standard Time.

 Now though, jazz fans everywhere can enjoy Ralph Thomas’ Eastern Standard Time which has just been released BBE.
-At last, this spiritual jazz cult classic will be beard by the audience it so richly deserves.
+At last, this spiritual jazz cult classic will be heard by the audience it so richly deserves.
 Eastern Standard Time is a reminder of a talented and versatile reedman, Ralph Thomas

 Ralph Thomas was born into musical family in the Windy City of Chicago in 1950.
 Growing up, Ralph Thomas’ principal instrument was the saxophone, but he was able to play a variety of different instruments.
 It was no surprise when Ralph Thomas decided to study music at one of Chicago’s most venerable institutions.